Efficient Asynchronous Byzantine Agreement without Private Setups: Introduction

-Bearing the start-of-the-art of private-setup free asynchronous Byzantine agreements, it calls for more general approaches to systematically treat asynchronous protocols with relying on fewer setup assumptions, e.g., more general (reasonably fair) common randomness notions that are pluggable in most existing Byzantine agreement protocols as well as efficiently implementable without private setups, and thus the following question remains open:
+Bearing the state-of-the-art, it calls to systematically treat the fundamental basis of more efficient (reasonably fair) common randomness protocols, such that we can make them private-setup free and pluggable in the existing asynchronous Byzantine agreement designs, thus overcoming the current deployment hurdles of asynchronous protocols.
+That said, the following question remains open: